raccoongang/openprocurement.auctions.lease/docs/source/award_workflow.rst

 Award Workflow
 ==============

-For a more detailed information see :ref:`award`
+For a more detailed information see :ref:`Award`

     * :ref:`Qualification`
     * :ref:`Confirming_qualification`